 Internal Audit

-The University of Queensland’s Internal Audit team provides independent advice and assurance on the effectiveness of governance, management processes and internal controls within UQ.
+The University of Queensland’s Internal Audit team provides independent advice and assurance on the effectiveness of governance, risk management, compliance management and internal controls at UQ.

 Roles and responsibilities